wp-plugins/catablog/readme.txt

 == Changelog ==

 = 1.0 =
-* New: Rescan the CataBlog originals folder for new images to add to the database.
+* New: Rescan the originals folder for new images to add to the database.
 * New: Category filter in the CataBlog Admin Panel for quick filter previews.
 * New: Grid mode for easier resorting and photo gallery usages.
 * New: Bulk selection of items for the delete function.